torchbox/design-in-browser-bootstrap/README.md

 * Your site should now be available at `http://yourserver.com/[whatever folder name you gave in staging-config.json]`

 Be warned: this completely replaces the previous version.
 If you want to deploy it to a new directory, just change the directory name in `staging-config.json` first.

+## Version numbering

+Run `grunt tag`, to automatically increment the version number of the designs, and create a new tag in your git repository, using that  number.

+Version numbers changed with this command can be incremented as "major" e.g 1.0.0 to 2.0.0, "minor" e.g 1.0.0 to 1.1.0 or "patch" e.g 1.0.0 to 1.0.1.

+Specify what kind of degree of change you want using the syntax: `grunt tag:major`, `grunt tag:minor` or `grunt tag:patch`.

 ## Troubleshooting